 Setting up Linters

-• Black which is a PEP 8 compliant opinionated formatter, maintained by the developers of Python themselves.
+• Black: A PEP 8 compliant opinionated formatter, maintained by the Python Software Foundation.

-• Ruff is a linter that is extremely fast and replaces Flake8 (plus dozens of plugins), isort, pydocstyle, yesqa, eradicate, pyupgrade, and autoflake.
+• Ruff: An extremely fast linter that consolidates the functionality of tools like Flake8 (and its plugins), isort, pydocstyle, yesqa, eradicate, pyupgrade, and autoflake.

-• Pylint which checks for errors, enforces a coding standard, looks for code smells, and can make suggestions about how the code could be refactored.
+• Pylint: Checks for errors, enforces a coding standard, looks for code smells, and suggests potential refactoring.

-• bandit which is designed to find common security issues in Python code.
+• bandit: Designed to find common security vulnerabilities in Python code.

-• codespell which signals common misspellings in text files.
+• codespell: Identifies common misspellings in code and text files.

-These linters can be configured inside the pyproject.toml as seen below:
+These linters can be configured within the pyproject.toml file, as shown below:

 [tool.ruff]